shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

     1. Static typing, of course.
 This can be taken further than most people are aware and AI is a good match for this.
     1. Preference for pure functions where applicable.
 1. Have simulators for most side-effects, especially those that we don't directly control.
+    1. A simulator is a simplified implementation of some part of a real thing, that has a very similar behavior.
+    For example, a DB table can be a list of in-memory tuples plus some wrappers.
     1. AKA "fakes" in standard test-speak.
     1. Required because side-effects might be unsafe, unreliable, uncontrollable and slow, but we must allow the AI to run code (either as a test or not) in a way that is safe-enough, reliable-enough, controllable-enough and